wangzongming/espi-ai-websit-docs/docs/en/start.md

 ## Client

-The hardware end is referred to as the client.
+The hardware side is called the client.
+The documentation uses' Ardunio IDE 'to program, but you can also use' PlatformIO '.

 ### Hardware Code - Arduino